Tomsk

 Cross-validate

-We compare readings from all three stations.
+We compare readings from all six stations.
 If one disagrees sharply, it likely reflects local noise rather than a global event.

 Score